HotCakeX/Harden-Windows-Security/README.md

   - `Set-ProcessMitigation -Name "C:\TrustedApp.exe" -Disable ForceRelocateImages`
   - [There are more options for Exploit Protection](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-exploit-protection?view=o365-worldwide) but enabling them requires extensive reviewing by users because mixing them up can cause a lot of compatibility issues.

+- 🟩 Check for the latest virus and spyware security intelligence on startup
+- 🟩 Specify the maximum depth to scan archive files to max `4294967295`
+- 🟩 [Define the maximum size of downloaded files and attachments to be scanned](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-advanced-scan-types-microsoft-defender-antivirus?view=o365-worldwide) to max `10,000,000 KB` or `10 GB`. [the default is](https://github.com/MicrosoftDocs/microsoft-365-docs/pull/5600) `20480 KB` or `~20MB`

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

 ## Attack surface reduction rules<a href="#Attack-surface-reduction-rules">![ASRrulesIcon]</a>